myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-16T10:17:39.651Z
 >
 > Brainstorming what to do with a Flutter app with Gemini

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-02-16T10:11:50.112Z
->
-> > The Google AI Dart SDK has been released to beta.
-This enables you to build generative AI features into your Dart or Flutter app, powered by Gemini, Google’s latest family of AI models.

-medium.com/flutter/what...

----

-> Shinya Kato 🌮 @shinyakato.dev 2024-02-16T10:09:07.236Z
->
-> So can we easily integrate a generative AI into Flutter app?

-pub.dev/packages/goo...

----

-> Shinya Kato 🌮 @shinyakato.dev 2024-02-16T02:03:39.100Z
->
-> This is not my editor but codeimage.dev :)

----
 <!-- MY-BSKY_TIMELINE:END -->